-We’d like to share five tips to help you prepare your presentation slides to make the most of your speaking opportunities.
+We’ve put together five tips to help you prepare your presentation slides to make the most of your speaking opportunities.

-1. Prepare an Agenda
+1. Prepare an agenda

 You’ve probably heard it before, but it never goes out of date.
 In order to provide structure for your audience and make it easier for them to remember your key points, the beginning and end of your presentation should state, and then repeat, your agenda.